shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/03-subgraph.md

 - `graph init` is the CLI command that will initialize an empty subgraph.
 Everything else are flags and options.
 - `--allow-simple-name` simplifies the naming convention of our local graph (no need for a prefix)
-- `--from-contract` uses an already deployed contract at the specified address
+- `--from-contract` gets the ABI from an already deployed contract at the specified address (we'll get back to this later!)
 - `--network mainnet` tells the Graph CLI to look on Mainnet Ethereum to find the contract ABI
-- `--index-event` creates entities from events (not a good idea)
+- `--index-events` creates entities from events
 - `--node http://localhost:8020/` will prepare our script to deploy to our local graph node
 - `punks` is the name of the folder under which the files are created